shagel7984/moviemania/src/web/modules/custom/hbm_privacy/README.md

         -> Administration -> Configuration -> System (/admin/config/system/hbm-privacy-form)

    - If you dont updtae privacy information manually the hbm_privacy.module -> hbm_privacy_cron()
-     will upadte privacy information if cron is executed
+     will update privacy information if cron is executed

 if the module is installed, there will be a new entry "HBM Privacy Settings" shown in admin/config -> System